-The activity regarding data collection of Interventions in MIS/GIS database is in progress.
+The activity of data collection of all the completed Interventions in MIS/GIS database is in progress.
 Some data has been taken from the departments in the form of SFTs (Social, Technical & Financial) sheets which were developed by the departments, project consultants (Ages) and the provincial PMU.

-A lot of data is missing in the given SFTs formats and the team is trying to collect the missing data.
+A lot of data is missing in the given SFTs formats of the S&WC Department and the team is in continuous collaboration with the department to collect the missing data.

-3.3.3 Revision of Data Collection Formats for Directorate of Agriculture Engineering (DAE) Interventions
+3.3.3 Data Collection Formats for Directorate of Agriculture Engineering (DAE) Interventions

 The ICT team was thru in consecutive meetings and coordination with the officials of Directorate of Agriculture Engineering.
 The data collection formats for DAE interventions were finalized with the department and the data provided by department in the form of SFTs (Social, Financial & Technical) spreadsheets was fed in to the formats but the national ICT specialist has made some changes in the formats according to the necessitating requirements of the dashboard.
-These formats are now under review and finalization process.
+The formats are now finalized with the department and the department was asked to fill out the missing columns.
+The department reshared the formats with all the data filled in mid of June which were forwarded to the national team for review and further action.

-Summary tables of DAE interventions i.e., Establishment of Tube wells and Solarization of

-Tube wells completed during 2019-20 and 2020-21 financial years are given below;
+Summary tables of DAE interventions i.e., Establishment of Tube wells and Solarization of Tube wells completed during 2019-20 and 2020-21 financial years are given below;